gamechanger/dusty/README.md

 sudo cp setup/org.gc.dustyd.plist /System/Library/LaunchDaemons/.
 sudo launchctl load /System/Library/LaunchDaemons/org.gc.dustyd.plist
 ```
+The daemon will throw errors if any of its required programs aren't already installed:
+ * VBoxManage
+ * boot2docker
+ * docker-compose
+ * nginx

 # Basics
 Dusty is a python application for docker based environment management.
 It is built in two parts, a client and a daemon.
 The daemon is a single threaded python process that should run as root.
 The client is a python command line interface that interacts with both the daemon and your docker containers.